rocky-linux/wiki.rockylinux.org/docs/team/infrastructure/index.md

 title: Infrastructure Team
 ---

-This section is primarily for documentation for the Infrastructure Team.
+This section is primarily for general documentation as it pertains to the Infrastructure that runs Rocky Linux and RESF activities.

+For more detailed documentation, SOP's, and guidelines, see the [Infrastructure Wiki](https://infra.rocky.page)

 The primary contact email is [infrastructure@rockylinux.org](mailto:infrastructure@rockylinux.org)